1millionwomentotech/toolkitten/summer-of-code/week-10/day1.md

 	* https://www.sketchup.com/
 	* https://www.blender.org/

+* Google VR developers - Unity package

 ### Install Android environment in unity

 **Hit** Sometimes the latest version of unity has problems identifying the android SDK during compiling.
 If you followed all the instructions and nothing seems to work, downgrate to another Unity version.

 ### Covering the basics
+It is important to keep in mind that Unity *units* are in meters, this becames particularly important when developing Augemented and Mixed Reality applications
 #### Unity layout
 * Asset windows
 * Hierarchy panel